Pu-erh (普洱) is also referred to as aged or vintage tea.

-Puerh is very popular in Chinese restaurants.
+Puerh is very popular in Chinese restaurants - It is typically one of the default tea options at Yum Cha, with the other being Jasmine Green Tea.
 In many Chinese families, Pu-erh is drunk to help digestion.

 Some Chinese herbalists would suggest their older patients to drink Pu-erh to help keeping their bodies warm in winter.

 Just like fine wine, Puerh tastes better as it ages.
 This ripe (artificially fermented) Pu-erh is about 2-3 years old.
 Ready to drink.

 Pu-erh (Puerh / Pu erh / Pu er / Po lei/普洱) is strictly speaking one of its kind, as it requires to be aged before deemed drinkable.
 Coming from Yunnan province in China, it is a 'post-fermented' tea.

 Yunnan has had a long trading history with places like Tibet & Nepal.
 Where in the days before motorized transport, Puerh was transported to these places on the back of donkeys.